 Brooks Field and Pond

-Brooks Field is located on Old Loose Hill by the stream and is owned and maintained by the Parish Council.
+Brooks Field is located on Old Loose Hill alongside Loose stream and is owned and maintained by the Parish Council.
 For many years it was threatened with development.
-It was an orchard, then became a butterfly farm, and eventually a meadow for growing dried flowers.
+In the past it has been an orchard, a butterfly farm in greenhouses (now demolished) and a facility for growing flowers for drying.
 In 2000, however the land and adjacent millpond were kindly sold to the Parish Council by its owner, a local farmer, who agreed that the field should be maintained as a public open space.

 The Parish Council decided to keep the area in its relatively natural state.
 The hedges on either side of the field have been restored, old metal gates replaced with wooden ones, and wild flowers encouraged.
 The pond is cleared annually of the vigorous growth of reeds and watercress by local volunteers.

 A community wood, comprising of specialist oak trees, has been planted in the top corner of the field and is known locally, as 'Roy's Wood', in memory of the late Councillor Roy Hood who lived in the village all his life and served on Loose Parish Council for over 40 years.
 Roy was a keen environmentalist and a great lover of trees, so it was felt that this would be a fitting tribute and bring enjoyment to all visitors to Brooks Field.
-An information board has now been installed giving details on the trees and foliage.
+An information board gives details on the trees and foliage.

-At a Parish Council meeting held on the 18th May 2015 it was agreed that dogs would NOT be allowed onto the field and neither will there be any designated 'dog' areas.
-There may be exceptions but ONLY if requests are submitted to Loose Parish Council and formally agreed, in advance of the event.
+At a Parish Council meeting held on the 18th May 2015 it was agreed that dogs would not be allowed onto the field.
+There may be exceptions for special events, but only if requests are submitted to Loose Parish Council and formally agreed, in advance of the event.

 In 2023, Brooks Field was granted "Village Green Status" to protect it from any future development.